7 steps to better Contract Management

 Step 5: Monitoring Contracts

-In this step, we start the post-signature period, where activities such as compliance management, performance monitoring, obligation tracking, dispute resolution and renewals are taken care.
-We need to understand that although contracts have been agreed, they are not set in stone.
-They can always be amended if required, and the involved parties agree.
+In this step, we enter the post-signature period, where activities such as compliance management, performance monitoring, obligation tracking, dispute resolution, and renewals are taken care of.
+It’s important to understand that although contracts have been agreed upon, they are not set in stone.
+They can always be amended if required, and the involved parties agree

 We need to constantly monitor the scope of works along with the contract and immediately address any discrepancies.